sendgrid/sendgrid-csharp/USE_CASES.md

 This document provides examples for specific use cases.
-Please [open an issue](https://github.com/sendgrid/sendgrid-sharp/issues) or make a pull request for any use cases you would like us to document here.
-Thank you!

 # Table of Contents